 Our board of directors is divided into three classes, serving staggered three-year terms.
-As a result of this division, generally at least two shareholders' meetings will be required for shareholders to effect a change in control of the board of directors.
-Also, our bylaws require the approval of 75% of the shareholders present at a shareholders meeting to increase the maximum number of directors to more than nine members.
+As a result of this division, generally at least two shareholders' meetings will be required for shareholders to effect a change in of the shareholders present at a shareholders meeting to increase the maximum number of directors to more than nine members.
 In addition, our bylaws contain provisions that establish specific procedures and requirements for calling meetings of shareholders, appointing and removing members of the board of directors or changing the number of directors on the board.